Reinforcement Learning Policy Recommendation for Interbank Network Stability: Algorithms and Hyperparameters

-The gradient descent optimizer is Adam (\cite{kingma2014adam}), which performs a batch update of size 100 with a learning rate equal to 0.005.
-Since in a reinforcement learning setting the data are not all available at the beginning of the training, we can not normalize our input variables as usual in the preprocessing step of a supervised learning context.
+The gradient descent optimizer is Adam (\cite{kingma2014adam}), which performs a batch update of size 100 with a learning rate of 0.005.
+Since the data are not all available in a reinforcement learning setting at the beginning of the training, we can not normalize our input variables as usual in the preprocessing step of a supervised learning context.
 Hence, we add a Batch Normalization layer (\cite{ioffe2015batch}) before the first hidden layer to normalize the inputs batch by batch and obtain the same effect.

-Maximizing the objective function that returns the gradient in Eq. \ref{Eq:pgadvantage} is known to be unstable since updates are not bounded and can move the strategy too far from the local optimum.
+Maximizing the objective function that returns the gradient in Eq. \ref{Eq:pgadvantage} is unstable since updates are not bounded and can move the strategy too far from the local optimum.
 Similarly to TRPO (\cite{schulman2015trust}), PPO optimizes an alternative objective to mitigate the instability

 where $r(\theta) = \frac{\pi\left(A_{t} \mid S_{t}; \theta\right)}{\pi\left(A_{t} \mid S_{t}; \theta_{\text {old}}\right)}$ is a ratio indicating the relative probability of an action under the current strategy with respect to the old one.
 Instead of introducing a hard constraint as in TRPO, the ratio is bounded according to a tolerance level $\epsilon$ to limit the magnitude of the updates.
 The combined objective function in Eq. \ref{Eq:ppoobj} can be easily optimized by the PyTorch's automatic differentiation engine, which quickly computes the gradients with respect to the two sets of parameters $\theta$ and $\psi$.
 The implemented advantage estimator depends on the parameterized value function $V_{\psi}$ and is a truncated version of the one introduced by (\cite{mnih2016asynchronous}) for a rollout trajectory (episode) of length $T$: